How Do You Remove Wine Stains From A Rug?

 Wine stains on rugs have claimed many victims—one slip, and suddenly your beautiful rug has a bright new “feature.”
 Whether it’s a splash of cabernet on a Persian rug or a drop of merlot on a cozy shag, wine stains are known for their stubbornness.
 But with the right approach and tools, you can rescue your rug from a wine-stained fate.
-Here’s your ultimate guide to safely removing wine stains from any rug, so you can get back to enjoying that glass worry-free.
+Here’s your ultimate guide to safely removing wine stains, and when needed, turning to professional

 So when a spill happens, take action right away.
 Here’s how!